filgusto/rosiChallenge-sbai2019/README.md

 $ source $HOME/.bashrc
 ```

+Notice that you may not use `catkin_make` to compile your workspace anymore.

 **9.** Some messages from our `rosi_defy` package should be referenced in the `vrep_ros_interface` package.
 To do that: